mspandit/mspandit.github.io/_posts/2018-06-08-cost-function-visualization.markdown

 $$\theta_1$$, and $$J$$.

-As you can see, for a logistic model, this cost function generates a surface with numerous flat "steps" regions.
-The process of [gradient descent](/2018/06/03/gradient-descent) can easily get "stuck" on these steps.
+As you can see, for a logistic model, this cost function generates a surface with large flat regions.
+The process of [gradient descent](/2018/06/03/gradient-descent) can easily get "stuck" in these regions.
 If you try to minimize this cost function for a logistic model, you'll be lucky if it converges at all, much less in a reasonable number of iterations.